 HHS concurred with GAO's recommendations.

 For more information, contact Kathy King at (202) 512-7114 or email@example.com.

 Recommendations for Executive Action

-Comments: HHS concurred with this recommendation and cited steps that were underway to improve the quality of care in IHS's federally-operated facilities, including developing the IHS Quality Framework and Implementation Plan.
-IHS officials also stated that they developed a dashboard of standards for quality of care and began the data collection process for the first quarter of fiscal year 2018.
-In addition, officials stated that they developed system requirements to replace IHS's adverse event reporting system and planned to publish a Request for Proposals.
+Comments: HHS concurred with this recommendation and cited steps that were underway to improve the quality of care in IHS's federally-operated facilities, including establishing an IHS Office of Quality, and developing a dashboard of standards for quality of care.
+In addition, IHS awarded a contract to a software development firm in December 2018 to design a new adverse event reporting and tracking system for the agency.
 We will assess HHS's actions once completed.

 Recommendation: To help ensure that quality care is provided to AI/AN people, as part of the implementation of its quality framework, the Secretary of HHS should direct the Director of IHS to ensure that agency-wide standards for the quality of care provided in its federally operated facilities are developed, that facility performance in meeting these standards is systematically monitored over time, and that enhancements are made to its adverse event reporting system.

 Agency Affected: Department of Health and Human Services

 Status: Closed - Implemented